chomosuke/typst-preview.nvim/README.md

   -- Example: open_cmd = 'firefox %s -P typst-preview --class typst-preview' open_cmd = nil,

+  -- Provide the path to binaries for dependencies.
+  -- Setting this will skip the download of the binary by the plugin.
+  -- Warning: Be aware that your version might be older than the one -- required. dependencies_bin = {
+          ['typst-preview'] = nil,
+          ['websocat'] = nil
+  },

   -- Setting this to 'always' will invert black and white in the preview -- Setting this to 'auto' will invert depending if the browser has enable -- dark mode